joansed/ai-upskilling-audio/README.md

 We will first run through an example of *agile modeling* using the `perch-hoplite` codebase.

-First, make a copy of a subset of the AnuraSet dataset (specifically, data from site INCT17) on your local storage so that we can process it without interfering with anything on shared storage:
+We have already downloaded the AnuraSet dataset to a read-only shared storage drive at `/mnt/class_data/anuraset/`.
+To work with thie data, first make a copy of a subset of the AnuraSet dataset (specifically, data from site INCT17) on your VM's local storage:

 ```
 mkdir data